About Romania Self Drive 5 - The Grand Tour

 On arrival into Bucharest International Airport we will provide a private transfer to your hotel in Bucharest.
-Bucharest is one of the least known European capitals, yet the sixth largest European city by population.
-Today (or tomorrow, depending upon your flight arrival time) we can include a tour of Bucharest, with stops on the way for a better look at the monuments and historical buildings.
-A visit to the outstanding open air Village Museum, see the Arc de Triomphe, drive along Calea Victoriei, stop in Palace Square, a place full of history, see the iconic Athenaeum, the Revolution Square, the monumental Parliament Palace, the University Square with the University building and the National Theatre opposite.
+Bucharest is one of the least known European capitals, yet the sixth largest city by population.
+Today (or tomorrow, depending upon your flight arrival time) we can include a tour of Bucharest, with stops on the way for a better look at the monuments and historical buildings including a visit to the outstanding open air Village Museum, the Arc de Triomphe, a drive along Calea Victoriei, Palace Square, the iconic Athenaeum, the Revolution Square, the monumental Parliament Palace and the University Square with the University building and the National Theatre opposite.
 Afterwards, stroll around the narrow streets of the historic quarter, one of the most popular leisure districts.

-As part of your introduction to the country we can also arrange a traditional Romanian dinner at Caru cu bere restaurant, emblematic of the glittering Bucharest Belle Epoque.
-Afterwards, private transfer to your accommodation.
+As part of your introduction to the country we can also arrange a traditional Romanian dinner at Caru cu Bere restaurant, emblematic of the glittering Bucharest Belle Epoque.
+Afterwards, a private transfer to your accommodation.

-Deliver hire car and drive east towards the Black Sea on the main highway, visiting the ancient port of Constanta where you can visit the Roman Mosaic, the Hunchiar Mosque, Genoese Lighthouse, Archaelogical Park, Roman City Wall and the Victory Monument.
+Collect your hire car and drive east towards the Black Sea on the main highway, visiting the ancient port of Constanta where you can visit the Roman Mosaic, the Hunchiar Mosque, Genoese Lighthouse, Archaelogical Park, Roman City Wall and the Victory Monument.
 Recommend lunch in Ovidiu Square.

-Afterwards make the short drive to Tulcea take walk on the esplanade admiring the Danube River.
+In the afternoon make the short drive to Tulcea and take walk on the esplanade admiring the Danube River.

-For your full day in the area we will arrange a day cruise into the Danube Delta including lunch on board - HIGHLY RECOMMENDED.
+Day 4 - for your full day in the area we will arrange a day cruise into the Danube Delta including lunch on board.

 Drive back inland and into Moldavia, to Piatra Neamt.
-It is a relatively long journey, which will take approx 5-6 hours, crossing the Danube by ferry in Braila but necessary to travel to the next interesting area of the country; you will be assured of a warm welcome on arrival.
-Recommend a stop in a typical Romanian restaurant for lunch.
+It is a relatively long journey, which will take approx 5-6 hours, crossing the Danube by ferry in Braila, but necessary to travel to the next interesting area of the country but you will be assured of a warm welcome upon arrival.
+Stop along the way in a typical Romanian restaurant for lunch.
 Arrive late afternoon in Piatra Neamt.
-Leisure time.

-Your full day in this area can be some walking in the Bicaz Gorge and Ceahlau mountains, enjoy a visit to Piatra Neamt and immerse yourself in the local cuisine and way of life.
+Day 6 - your full day in this area can be some walking in the Bicaz Gorge and Ceahlau mountains; as well as enjoying a visit to Piatra Neamt to immerse yourself in the local cuisine and way of life.
 In the recently renovated town there are some fascinating places to visit and we suggest taking time to go for a cable car ride which departs from the centre.

-Today, discover the land of Neamt with its large monasteries and Bucovina’s famous painted monasteries (included in UNESCO’s heritage list).
-Take a tour of Agapia, Varatec and Neamt Monasteries (900 nuns live in the villages surrounding the monasteries).
+Today, discover the land of Neamt with its large monasteries and also Bucovina’s famous painted monasteries (included in UNESCO’s heritage list).
+In the morning take a tour of Agapia, Varatec and Neamt Monasteries (900 nuns live in the villages surrounding the monasteries).
 Recommend lunch at Neamt Monastery.

-Today, you can visit 2 more of the monasteries included on UNESCO Heritage list: Sucevita, founded in 1530 by Stephen the Great and Moldovita, built in 1532, by Petru Rares.
-These are the most accomplished samples of artistic achievement in Moldavian architecture and painting.
-Recommend traditional Bucovina lunch in Vama.
-(Of course, you could decide upon your favourite monasteries in advance and visit them all on day 7, leaving you free to travel west and immerse yourselves in the M-tii Rodnei mountains and into Maramures.)
+Of course, you could decide upon your favourite monasteries in advance and visit them all on day 7, it leaves you free to travel west and immerse yourselves in the M-tii Rodnei mountains and into Maramures.
 After lunch, drive to the northern-western part of Romania, Maramures, crossing two mountain passes, a fabulous landscape in the Carpathian Mountains.

-** alternative for this day (or for an extra day) would be the forest railway along the scenic Vaser Valley, from Viseu to Paltin Station passing through the most spectacular landscape; we recommend a picnic lunch at Paltin (which can be included in your return train ticket).
+** an alternative for this day (or for an extra day) would be the forest railway along the scenic Vaser Valley, from Viseu to Paltin passing through the most spectacular landscape; we recommend a picnic lunch at Paltin (which can be included in your return train ticket).
 In the late afternoon return to Viseu and continue to visit wooden churches en route to Sighet.